GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/receive-payments-play-billing/index.md

 ## Check the status of existing purchases

-The Digital Goods API allows you to check if the user has any existing entitlements (in-app purchases that haven’t been consumed yet or on-going subscriptions) from previous purchases they’ve already made, whether on another device, from a previous install, redeemed from a promo code, or just the last time they opened the app.
+The Digital Goods API allows you to check if the user has any existing entitlements (in-app purchases that haven't been consumed yet or on-going subscriptions) from previous purchases they've already made, whether on another device, from a previous install, redeemed from a promo code, or just the last time they opened the app.